Emmaobi7/foodie-fetch/README.md

 # FOODIE FETCH
-* foodie-fetch is a convenient and user friendly **FOOD** purchase and delivery app that brings the flavours of you favouorite delicacies to your doorstep.
-Graving for a snack or your traditional incredients? **foodie** got you covered.
+* goodie-fetch is a convenient and user friendly **product** purchase and delivery app that brings the your favourite products ranging from clothes, home appliances, furnitures and lots more to your doorstep.
+Need to refurnish your home or change your wardrope **goodie** got you covered.

 # TABLE OF CONTENTS
 <ol>